MMAMark82/my-cloud-guru-learning/README.md

 # my-cloud-guru-learning
-Practice repo to support my studying with A Cloud Guru courses This is a test repo
+Practice repo to support my studying with A Cloud Guru courses.
+This is a test repo.